{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 2. If a dependent is deemed disabled by the Social Security Administration within the first 18 months of continuation coverage, they shall be offered an 11-month extension for a total coverage period of 29 months

-Cost of Arizona COBRA Coverage
+Cost of COBRA Insurance in Arizona

 If you have any other questions or concerns about benefits and compliance, schedule a compliance check with the Inflection HR compliance experts.

-Feel free to email us with any questions you have or call us at 877-449-0676, we’re happy to help!
-What's next?
-Learn more about the shifting landscape of HR in the 21st Century.
+Feel free to email us with any questions you have or call us at 877-449-0676.
+We’re happy to help!

 Jen Leigh

 Jen Leigh is a Senior Product Specialist with Inflection HR's Cloud Based HR and Workforce Management Solutions.
-Connect with Jenni and the rest of the Inflection HR Team on Twitter, Facebook, or LinkedIn.
+Connect with Jenni and the rest of the Inflection HR Team on X, Facebook, or LinkedIn.